SvajkaJ/react-spectrogram/README.md

 ```

 ## Limitations
 * ❗ Argument *width* should be integer multiple of the length of the passed data *data.y* [\[2\]](https://html5rocks.com/en/tutorials/canvas/performance/#toc-avoid-float).
 The reason is that the size of one data point is determined by the division of the *width* of the canvas and the length of the *data.y* array.
-Result of this division must not be floating point!
-Otherwise canvas will be forced to use anti-aliasing filter to smooth out the lines and that means that the information coded in the color will be altered.
-When you see something like [this](./resources/incorrectWidthExample.png), you made a mistake (background color is seeping through).
+If the result of this division is floating point then the canvas is forced to use anti-aliasing filter to smooth out the lines and that means that the information coded in the color will be altered.
+The example of this behaviour can be observed [here](./resources/incorrectWidthExample.png) (background color is seeping through).
 * Properties *layout* and *options* should be constants.
 Otherwise it could lead to some unwanted results.
 The only property that should change is *data* property.
 * *heatmap.height* property should be integer multiple of the number of *displayBins*.
 (Basically same reason as above but not as critical)
 * no interactions nor animations